GitauHarrison/notes/flask_popover/popover.md

 (venv) $ cd templates
 (venv) $ touch user_popup.html
 ```
 We will use JavaScript to invoke this route when the user hovers the mouse pointer over a username.
 In response, the server will return the HTML content for the popup.
-To check how the popup looks like, you can navigate to the URL _/user/<username>/popup_ in your browser.
+To check how the popup looks like, you can navigate to the URL _/user/username/popup_ in your browser.
 I have simply appended _/popup_ to a user's profile URL.

-Since we are using Boostrap to style our application, we can as well refer to its documentation to learn how it implements popovers.
-[Bootstrap popovers](https://getbootstrap.com/docs/3.3/javascript/#popovers) add small overlays of content to any element for housing secondary information.
+Since we are using Boostrap to style our application, we can as well refer to its documentation to learn how it implement popovers.
+[Bootstrap popovers](https://getbootstrap.com/docs/3.3/javascript/#popovers), as it is said, add small overlays of content to any element for housing secondary information.

-To is actually very simple to implement popovers to a HTML portion.
+It is actually very simple to implement popovers to a HTML portion.
 Identify what element you want to attach the popover then invoke the `popover()` function in JavaScript to initialize the popover.
 In our case, this will be the username link:

 `app/templates/_post.html`: Identify the element to attach the popover
 ```python